Short-io/android-sdk/README.md

 3. Tap on **“Add link”** under the **Open by Default** section.

-4. Add your URL and make sure to enable the checkbox for your link.
+4. Add your URL if not added and make sure to enable the checkbox for your link.

 ### 🔗 Step 4: Open the App Using a Deep Link